withcopper/copperkit-example/README.md

 Copper remembers a person’s information so that signups within your app can be a single tap, rather than the person reentering their information.
 Plus users love how Copper uses their phone number for authentication so they never see a password.
 You can expect more people will sign up for your app rather than abandon it at this critical step with Copper.

-You can use Copper in your iOS app in three steps:
+You can use Copper in your iOS app in four steps:

 1. Register your app for free on Copperworks
 2. Add the CopperKit Framework to your Xcode Project